ConstantinovMihai/ConstantinovMihai.github.io/_posts/2023-04-13-EfficientNetV2.md

         last_channel = 1280
 ```

 The ablation study is performed for the EfficientNetV2-S model due to its smaller size and thus shorter training times.
-The sizes of the convolutions and number of layers were not changed, as the primary aim of the ablation study is to verify the effectiveness of Fused-MBConv vs MBConv module architecture.
+The sizes of the convolutions and the number of layers were not changed, as the primary aim of the ablation study is to verify the effectiveness of Fused-MBConv vs MBConv module architecture.
 The experiment is performed on the FashionMNIST dataset and using the same part of the whole set as previously.
-The results of original architecture vs modified one can be seen in the figures below:
+The results of the original architecture vs the modified one can be seen in the figures below:

 | <img width="100%" alt="FMTrainingAccuracy" src="https://user-images.githubusercontent.com/79273017/232326916-1e1a56cc-1d85-443c-83b3-7e5377d524ee.png">| <img width="100%" alt="FMValidationAccuracy" src="https://user-images.githubusercontent.com/79273017/232326938-ffedd8a2-2fa1-4639-be01-33e1ec146d8d.png">|
 |:--:|:--:|